 If the loan is approved, funds can typically be accessed within the next business day or two.

 Fees and penalties

-- Personal information (includes address, phone number, email, and SSN)
+- Personal information (including address, phone number, email and Social Security number)

 - Monthly net income